elliotwaite/laminarflow/README.md

 └── train.tfrecord
 ```

-Then you can train a model on your datasets.
+We can then train a model on our datasets.

 ```python
 train_dataset = lf.DatasetReader('/tmp/train.tfrecord')